7mind/izumi/doc/microsite/src/main/tut/distage/other-features.md

 ### Cats Integration

-Additional cats instances and syntax are available automatically without imports if `cats-core` or `cats-effect` are already dependencies of your project.
+Additional cats instances and syntax are available automatically without imports, if `cats-core` or `cats-effect` are already dependencies of your project.
 (Note: distage *won't* bring `cats` as a dependency if you don't already use it.
-See [No More Orphans](https://blog.7mind.io/no-more-orphans.html) for the technique)
+See [No More Orphans](https://blog.7mind.io/no-more-orphans.html) for description of the technique)

 @ref[Cats Resource Bindings](basics.md#resource-bindings-lifecycle) will also work out of the box without any magic imports.